-The agency has a written policy mandating zero tolerance toward all forms of sexual abuse and sexual harassment, and it has a policy outlining how it will implement the agency's approach to preventing, detecting, and responding to sexual abuse and sexual harassment.
-The policy includes definitions of prohibited behaviors regarding sexual abuse and sexual harassment.
-The Policy includes PREA Coordination, PREA Management, and sanctions for those found to have participated in prohibited behaviors.
+This Standard requires the agency, Oregon Youth Authority (OYA) to have a written policy mandating zero tolerance toward all forms of sexual abuse and sexual harassment, and a policy outlining how it will implement the agency's approach to preventing, detecting, and responding to sexual abuse and sexual harassment.
+The policy should include definitions of prohibited behaviors regarding sexual abuse and sexual harassment, and sanctions for those found to have participated in prohibited behaviors.
+A PREA Coordinator (PC) is required at the agency level and PREA Management at the facility level.
+The Standard requires an "upper-level, agencywide PREA coordinator with sufficient time and authority to develop, implement, and oversee agency efforts to comply with the PREA standards in all of its facilities."
+The facility, Camp Tillamook Youth Transitional Facility (CFYTF) is also required to have a designated PREA Compliance Manager (PCM) with enough time and authority to coordinate the facility's efforts to comply with all PREA Standards.

-Analysis: Evidence used to determine compliance with this Standard Includes: Interviews with PREA Coordinator and Compliance Manager; Agency policy mandating zero tolerance toward all forms of sexual abuse and sexual harassment in facilities operated directly or under contract; Agency and Facility organizational charts and Management Structure; Agency Policy Part 1 Administrative Services Preventing, Detecting, and Responding to Youth Sexual Abuse and Sexual Harassment (pp 4-14) Sections III and IV; Local Operating Protocol Sexual Abuse Response Plan; I-A-10.0, Preventing Youth Sexual Abuse (pp 2-5) Sections II - III; I-A-10.0 (pg.
-5) Section III; II-B-2.1 Behavior Management - Attachment 1: OYA Youth Behavior Refocus Options (pp 6-7); Time and Authority Acknowledgement letter; and MYCF I-A-10 Sexual Abuse Response Plan.
+Analysis: Evidence used to determine compliance with this Standard includes: Interviews with the PREA Coordinator and the PREA Compliance Manager; OYA policy mandating zero tolerance toward all forms of sexual abuse and sexual harassment in facilities operated directly or under contract; Agency and Facility organizational charts.
+Agency Policy Part 1, Administrative Services Preventing, Detecting, and Responding to Youth Sexual Abuse and Sexual Harassment, pp. 4-14, Sections III and IV, Local Operating Protocol Sexual Abuse Response Plan.
+I-A-10.0, Preventing Youth Sexual Abuse, pp. 2-5, Sections II - III.
+IA-10.0, pg.
+5, Section III; and II-B-2.1, Behavior Management - Attachment 1: OYA Youth Behavior Refocus Options, pp. 6-7.
+The cumulative effect of all these interviews and documents is a triangulation of the evidence of compliance.